 Ashland is a somewhat small town located in the state of Virginia.
 With a population of 7,875 people and three constituent neighborhoods, Ashland is the 94th largest community in Virginia.

 Ashland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ashland is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ashland who work in office and administrative support (17.61%), sales jobs (12.26%), and food service (12.18%).
+Overall, Ashland is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Ashland who work in office and administrative support (11.83%), sales jobs (10.67%), and food service (9.31%).

 Ashland is an extremely ethnically-diverse town.
 The people who call Ashland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ashland include Irish, German, African, and Italian.
+Ashland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.85% of the town’s residents.
+Important ancestries of people in Ashland include English, German, Irish, Italian, and African.

 The most common language spoken in Ashland is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.